yanniclops/yanniclops.github.io/_pages/about.md

 ---
 layout: about
 title: About
-permalink:
+permalink: /
-subtitle: Innovator in Atmospheric Science and Machine Learning Research
+subtitle: <a href='#'>Affiliations</a>.
+Innovator in Atmospheric Science and Machine Learning Research
 <!--
 <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Motto.
 Etc.
 -->